microsoft/PowerBI-CSharp/README.md

 `Install-Package Microsoft.PowerBI.Core`

 ### Usage: Creating a Report Embed Token
+Power BI Embedded uses embed tokens, which are HMAC signed JSON Web Tokens.
+The tokens are signed with the access key from your Azure Power BI Embedded workspace collection.
+Embed tokens are used to provide read only access to a report to embed into an application.

 To create a report embed token you will need an Azure Power BI Workspace collection, access key, workspace Id & report Id

 ```